zoeskan/MCB185/README.md

 + Unit 9: Final Project

 Content on the accelerated track can be completed in any order.
-Most of the content assumes you have already completed the stadnard track.
+Most of the content assumes you have already completed the standard track.

 + Unit A: Regular expressions
 + Unit B: Multidimensional data structures